How Long Does It Take to Sell a House to a Cash Buyer?

 From an A+ BBB rated business.

 Selling a home for or buying a house in cash can be a quick, painless process (especially compared to standard, financed sales).
 But some things can affect how quickly a transaction can close.
-Below we’ll lay out the steps involved in a typical cash sale – primarily from the seller’s perspective.
+Below we’ll lay out the steps involved in a typical cash house sale – primarily from the seller’s perspective.
 We’ll also list situations that have the potential to delay the process – most of which are avoidable if you’re proactive about handling them.

 Disclaimer – The information on this page is intended for general informational purposes only and not to provide legal advice.